 The following states require a collections agency to get a bond as part of their business licensing process.
 Each state has specific provisions outlined in the bond that the principal must abide by in order to remain licensed and bonded.
 Some states utilize the NMLS to electrically file the bond.
 If the principal acts against the bond, the state has the legally ability to cancel the bond and revoke the business license.

 This particular bond type can be referred to by several terms such as Debt Collector Bond, Collection Bond, Debt Collection Agency Bond, and others.
-The specific term for the bond depends on the state.
+Therefore, the specific term for the bond depends on the state.
 No matter what the bond name is, the bond type is the same for a collection agency.

-Surety Solutions Insurance Services, Inc. (Surety1) has been a premier provider of surety bonds since 2003.
+We offer an easy to navigate, online application allows you to apply for multiple bonds in all the states that have the bond requirement.
+Surety1 has been a premier provider of surety bonds since 2003.
 The company represents over a dozen “A” rated surety bond companies and maintains an A+ rating by the Better Business Bureau.